United Teachers Los Angeles: 2019 strike

 In August 2018, under the leadership of progressive UTLA President Alex Caputo-Pearl, 98% of UTLA members authorized a strike following months of contract negotiation disputes.
 Though teachers were also striking to highlight issues like demands for pay raises, public discussion became predominantly focused on the union's opposition to charter schools.
 Though one in five LAUSD students attended a charter school at the time of the strike, UTLA argued that independent charter schools were siphoning money from traditional public schools.

 A fact-finding report failed to resolve matters and UTLA stated that a strike would proceed on January 10, 2019.
 The school district attempted to stop the strike on legal grounds, but a judge allowed it to proceed.
 30,000 teachers walked out of class and onto the picket line in what became the first such strike in Los Angeles in thirty years, which would last six days.
 Following the six days of crowded rallies, UTLA and the school district reached a deal on a new contract on January 22, 2019, which included teacher pay raises, full-time librarians for middle and high schools, a commitment to provide full-time nurses for every school, and the establishment of thirty "community schools" in the model of Austin, Texas and Cincinnati, though UTLA failed to impose a binding cap on charter schools.

+In October 2024, UTLA passed a resolution calling for the United States to stop providing weapons to Israel.